Home

 Used in combination with other words, they add emphasis to ordinary sentences.

-Intensifiers seem to be favorite items tested on the Michigan Proficiency Exams… so you (here I go again) need to know them!
+Intensifiers seem to be favorite items tested on the Michigan Proficiency Exams… so you (here we go again) need to know them!

 By learning what follows you’ll be ready to encounter these items on the exam.